 The issue is that in the midst of the anger and bitterness, some have become “Angry Christians” who have made very ungodly statements and held onto some very ungodly resentments in the name of “righteous indignation.”
 They speak about “liberal” and “leftist” individuals with so much hate and disgust that one could wonder if they believe God’s grace was indeed sufficient for all.

 So what should our response be?
 When we think about these individuals and encounter them, how should we respond?
 While you’ll have to watch the video above to see my full thoughts, I’d like to quickly point out the words of the Apostle Paul for you.
 Before you read them, remember that Paul is someone who has suffered more than any of us in the name of Jesus and has every right to be angry and hateful towards unbelievers…

 “For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.”

 Here Paul reveals a portion of his heart.
-He’s not speaking with anger and hate when he writes this line, rather he’s speaking from a place of brokenness.
+He’s not speaking with anger and hate when he writes this line.
+Instead, he is speaking from a place of brokenness.
 He knows that these individuals are not serving the Lord and he knows their final destination… Hell.
-Being a good Jewish man, Paul is reminded of a passage in Ezekiel (EZ:33:11) where it is revealed that God takes no pleasure in the death of the wicked but would rather they turn to God.
+Being a good Jewish man, Paul is reminded of a passage in Ezekiel (EZ:33:11) where it is revealed that God takes no pleasure in the death of the wicked but would instead they turn to God.
 With that line undoubtedly echoing in the heart of Paul, he’s heartbroken for these people.

 Check out the full episode above for more on this and leave us some comments letting us know your thoughts.